-provides pipeline operators with safety management system requirements that when applied provide a framework to reveal and manage risk, promote a learning environment, and continuously improve pipeline safety and integrity. . . .
-This RP provides a comprehensive framework and defines the elements needed to identify and address safety for a pipeline's life cycle. . . .
-This RP presents the holistic approach of "Plan-Do-Check-Act" and is the American National Standard for pipeline safety management systems.5
+provides pipeline operators with safety management system requirements that when applied provide a framework to reveal and manage risk, promote a learning environment, and continuously improve pipeline safety and integrity.
+This RP provides a comprehensive framework and defines the elements needed to identify and address safety for a pipeline's life cycle. . ..
+This RP presents the holistic approach of "Plan-Do-Check-Act" and is the American National Standard for pipeline safety management systems.

 API/ANSI's RP 1173 was a response to a recommendation from the National Transportation Safety Board (NTSB).
-Following API's issuance of the standard, the NTSB Chairman called RP 1173 "an important framework for the pipeline industry's continuous improvement efforts" that "exceeds our original intent. . . ."6
+Following API's issuance of the standard, the NTSB Chairman called RP 1173 "an important framework for the pipeline industry's continuous improvement efforts" that "exceeds our original intent," and it has been reaffirmed through 2027.
+To allow appropriate review and evaluation of the standard before 2027, API has engaged industry, regulatory agencies, and public stakeholders to update the RP.
+Kinder Morgan has continued to be engaged with these stakeholders as part of the RP updates.